onerandomusername/monty-python/CONTRIBUTING.md

 If you don't already have uv installed, check the
 [uv documentation](https://docs.astral.sh/uv/), or use a tool like pipx or uvx.

-Make sure you install prek, as it will lint every commit before commiting, limiting the amount of fixes needing to be made in the review process.
+Make sure you run `prek install`, as it will integrate with git and lint every commit before committing, limiting the amount of fixes needing to be made in the review process.

 Some fixes aren't automatic or done with prek, so take a look at [Running CI locally](#running-ci-locally)